shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-gumgum-inventory.md

 ---
-title: Microsoft Invest - Buying GumGum Inventory
+title: Microsoft Invest - Buy GumGum Inventory
-description: Learn how to buy a GumGum inventory to enhance user engagement and display a creative through GumGum's inventory.
+description: In this article, learn how to buy a GumGum inventory to enhance user engagement and display a creative through GumGum's inventory.
 ---

-# Buy a GumGum inventory in Microsoft Invest
+# Microsoft Invest - Buy a GumGum inventory

 You can enhance user engagement via [GumGum "in-image" or "in-screen" units](https://www.gumgum.com/image-recognition/in-image-advertising), which are available programmatically through Xandr.
 GumGum ad campaigns involve a few adjustments to the process of uploading standard display campaigns.
 This page will guide you through this process and explain how to display your creative via GumGum's inventory.